vesoft-inc/nebula-docs/docs-2.0/1.introduction/0-1-graph-database.md

 After Aurelius (Titan) was acquired by DataStax in 2015, Titan was gradually transformed into a closed-source commercial product(DataStax Enterprise Graph).

 After the acquisition of Aurelius(Titan), there has been a strong demand for an open-source distributed graph database, and there were not many mature and active products in the market.
 In the era of big data, data is still being generated in a steady stream, far faster than Moore's Law.
 The Linux Foundation, along with some technology giants (Expero, Google, GRAKN.AI, Hortonworks, IBM, and Amazon) replicated and forked the original Titan project and started it as a new project  JanusGraph[^Janus].
-Most of the community work including development, testing, release, and promotion, has been gradually shifted to the new JanusGraph。
+Most of the community work including development, testing, release, and promotion, has been gradually shifted to the new JanusGraph.

 [^Janus]: https://github.com/JanusGraph/janusgraph